Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 As it is I would not really call it complete but it is good enough for this.
 Also of note is that for the text I am using Blended mode.
 That would be the fancy way of rendering text and depending on how it performs I may add in the ability to choose Shaded or even Solid as needed.
-Anyway with this we have finished all the private functions we need at the moment.
+Anyway we have finished all the private functions we need at the moment.
 Now I know I have been doing a lot of setup here with this code but that is because I know what I want it to do.
 If you where to start from scratch this would probably be a little more haphazard.
 With this out of the way though I will be stepping into more fluid territory.